 The laser portion of the surgery takes about one minute per eye.
 However, you can expect to be in the laser suite for 15 to 30 minutes per eye, and to be at the Casey Eye Institute building for about two to 2 1/2 hours on the day of surgery.

-Refractive procedures are performed in an outpatient setting and are usually painless.
+LASIK and PRK procedures are performed in an outpatient setting and are usually painless.
 You will be able to go home right after surgery with sunglasses.
-You should be able to return to work or normal activities within days.

 You may experience some normal side effects from the surgery in the first few hours or days, but they will heal over time.
 Side effects may include: